bernie-skipole/indipydriver/docs/source/usage/example2.rst

             "On receiving data, this is called"

             thermalcontrol = self.driverdata["thermalcontrol"]

-            # There is only one device in this driver,
+            devicename = thermalcontrol.devicename

+            if event.devicename != devicename:
+                # No other device data is expected, ignore anything
-            # so no need to check devicename
+                # without the correct devicename
+                return

             if isinstance(event, ipd.newNumberVector):
                 if event.vectorname == "targetvector" and 'target' in event: